 This interactive workshop explores the use of artificial intelligence in teaching sensitive communication skills, specifically breaking bad news.
 Drawing on a UK study involving doctors, trainers and lay representatives, delegates will compare AI-generated guidance with traditional reflective approaches and discuss effective strategies for achieving generic professional capabilities.

-Speaker(s): Dr Miriam Armstrong, Professor Philip Bright, Dr Mike Jones
+Speaker(s): Dr Miriam Armstrong, Professor Philip Bright FRCP, Dr Mike Jones FRCP

 Dr Miriam Armstrong